EckeEcke/isomersnake/README.md

 # isomersnake
-Isometric snake game built using Isomer.js and Vanilla JS
+Isometric snake game built using Isomer.js and Vanilla JavaScript

+- control game with the arrow keys
+- collect the yellow cubes to score points
+- snake grows with every item
+- speed increases.